Creamy Pomodoro Sauce Recipe

 - Allow all of the ingredients to simmer for about 5 minutes until slightly thickened.

 - Serve over cooked pasta.
-I used penne for this recipe.
+I used penne for this recipe but any works well.